Trail Blazing Down To The Cabin Build Site Is Complete!

 YUP… life off the grid just got interesting to say the least!

-We’ll cover the road building, materials, construction and cost in a later post.
+We’ll cover the road building, materials, construction and cost in an upcoming post to stay tuned.

 Are you ready to blaze a trail through the woods if it entailed you doing so?

 If you’ve ever done it or plan too let us know in the comments below.

 For all our Pinterest Pinners out there here’s something just for you…

 We too blazed a trail to our off grid property – 450 ft and 15 ft wide, so that we would be able to start building the off grid cottage of our dreams.
 One tool we found extremely valuable was a Black and Decker Alligator with rechargeable batteries.
 My husband entered the stand first and cleared branches to about a 5 ft level.
 I entered next, taking down all trees under a 5 in diameter with my Alligator, then he backtracked taking down anything left standing.
 It was pretty efficient.
 I then moved on to Branch Management.
 Tough job, but someone has got to do it!